Chicha: Incas’ Legacy in a Glass

 Does the Chicha have properties?

-Especially in the Andes, people say that chicha fortifies the body, and gives energy.
-Chicha morada is good for health as it is scientifically proven that it has antioxidants.
+Especially in the Andes, people say that chicha fortifies the body and gives energy.
+Chicha morada is good for health as it is scientifically proven to have antioxidants.

 How Much alcohol is in the Chicha?

 Are you thirsty yet?
-Try a glass of Chicha in Peru, Cusco, or Arequipa, the best places where we recommend drinking it.
-Before you try it, keep in mind the legacy of this ancient tradition, and what represents for us, Peruvians.
+So, try a glass of Chicha in Peru, Cusco, or Arequipa, the best places where we recommend drinking it.
+Before you try it, keep in mind the legacy of this ancient tradition and what it represents for us, Peruvians.

 Viagens Machu Picchu, journeys that inspire, moments that last.